MindscapeHQ/raygun4flutter/README.md

 ### Requirements

-- Android API 16+
-- iOS 10.0+
 - Dart SDK 2.12+

-Flutter for Web and Linux are currently not *officially* supported yet.
-However, as of release 1.0.0-dev.1, the package seems to be working fine on Linux.
+Flutter for Web and Desktop are currently not *officially* supported yet.
+However, as of release 1.0.0-dev.1, the package seems to be working fine on them.

 ## Installation